ThatDaveStevens/Blog/Patterns/readme.md

 # Pattern Modelling
+_June 2020_

 The majority of my day job is in the role of product owner of [DXC Digital Explorer](https://digitalexplorer.dxc.com); one key module within this platform is the Solutions module; allowing teams to share, discover and reuse solutions DXC has delivered to it's customers.
 At the core of this module is the [DXC technologies solution reference model](https://github.com/dxc-technology/dxc-digitalexplorer/blob/master/DataModels/SolutionMetaModel.md
+). <br>

-).
-Within the construct of a data fuelled organisation the benefit to adopt a common information model to describe it's products or solutions provided to customers unlocks a number of use cases and beings increased value.
+Within the construct of a data fuelled organisation the benefit to not only adopt a common information model to describe it's products or solutions provided to customers, but capture this information as a **true information data model** unlocks a number of use cases and brings increased value.

 ## Not all solutions are equal